 Leopard tortoises are named for the speckled pattern on their carapace.
 The carapace is domed and not hinged, with scutes (dermal plate of scale) only faintly raised.
 The nuchal (nape of the neck) is absent.
 The beak is sometimes hooked, is unicuspid and often serrated.
 These reptiles have been known to undertake extensive migrations in search of food.
 During hot, dry seasons they dig a hole in the ground and take refuge in it as a way to avoid dehydration and the extreme heat.
 They remain in this dormant state until the weather improves and the rains return.
-They can live 50-150 years.
+They can live up to 100 years.
 They eat grasses, annuals, thistles, and plant matter.
 The also may gnaw bones and hyena feces.
 They can be up to 21 inches long (females are much larger than males) and weigh up to 80 lbs.

 Leopard tortoises are sexually mature at 6 to 10 years.
 The female lays 8 to 15 eggs.
 The incubation is 73-400+ days.
 The eggs have a tough shell, resistant to damage and rapid dehydration.
 The hole, in which she lays her eggs, is refilled and the female may tamp down the soil by lifting and dropping her shell regularly on the spot.
 Hatchlings weigh 23 – 50 grams and measure 40 – 50 mm.